alkamin/indigo/README.md

 - TypeScript
 - Storybook

-## Publishing configuration

-During the scaffolding process, you will be prompted to choose a publishing configuration:

-- NPM
-- GPR (GitHub Package Registry)
-- None

 ### Publishing to NPM

-If you choose NPM, you will need to provide an NPM token to the build process:
+If you choose NPM as your publishing method, you will need to provide an NPM token to the build process:

 - generate an NPM access token -- [NPM provides helpful guidance](https://docs.npmjs.com/creating-and-viewing-access-tokens)
 - in your UI library's repository, create a secret named `NPM_TOKEN` and set the value to the token you created in the previous step -- [GitHub docs explain this process](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository)